 Q: How much does it cost to use AWS Migration Hub?

-Migration Hub is available to all AWS customers at no additional charge.
-You only pay for the cost of the migration tools you use, and any resources being consumed on AWS.
+AWS Migration Hub is available to all AWS customers at no additional charge.
+You pay only for the cost of the migration tools you use and any resources being consumed on AWS.

-AWS Migration Hub helps you monitor the status of your migrations in all AWS regions, provided your migration tools are available in that region.
-The migration tools that integrate with Migration Hub (e.g., AWS Server Migration Service, AWS Database Migration Service) send migration status to the Migration Hub in US West (Oregon).
-There, the status is aggregated and visible in a single location.
-Note that integrated tools will not send status unless you have authorized (i.e., connected) them on the Tools page of the Migration Hub console.
+AWS Migration Hub helps you track the status of your migrations in all AWS Regions, provided your migration tools are available in that Region.
+The migration tools that integrate with Migration Hub (for example, AWS Application Migration Service and AWS Database Migration Service) send migration status to your selected Migration Hub home Region.
+The home Region is used to store your discovery and migration tracking data and is set prior to first use of the service.
+Migration status is aggregated from all destination Regions and visible in the home Region.
+Note that integrated tools will not send status unless you have authorized (connected) them on the Tools page of the Migration Hub console.

 Q: How is access granted to AWS Migration Hub?

-AWS Migration Hub requires an AWS Account role which will be automatically added the first time you access the console as an admin user.
+AWS Migration Hub requires an AWS account role, which will be added automatically the first time you access the console as an admin user.
 Integrated migration tools can be authorized on the Tools page of the Migration Hub console.
-Please see the Authentication and Access Control section of the AWS Migration Hub User Guide for more details.
+Refer to the Authentication and Access Control section of the AWS Migration Hub User Guide for more details.